-I recommend reserving your car in advance.
-They will sell out in high season and may very well run out of cars in shoulder season as well.
+I recommend reserving your car well in advance, especially for December through February (peak summer season).
+They will sell out in high season but may very well run out of cars in shoulder season as well.

-If you’d really rather not drive, there are guided tours that will take you along the entire Camino de los Siete Lagos route.
+If you’d really prefer not drive, there are guided tours that will take you along the entire Camino de los Siete Lagos route.

 Map of the Ruta de los Siete Lagos

 Below is a map of all of the lakes we stopped at, 11 in total.

 The other pin points mark the viewpoints but don’t stress too much about missing them.